 Forage Tall Fescue is a perennial grass used to produce feed for livestock, commonly referred to as just Fescue, it is easy to establish, tolerant to different styles of management and is a good yielder of forage.
 Fescue grows well over a long period of the year.
 The stands can persist and be productive for several years.
 The dense sod helps with damage from animal traffic in winter and early spring.
 It is drought-tolerant because it has a deep root system but it is also tolerant of we soils, soil acidity and alkalinity, and is also resistant to some pests.

 The new varieties of fescues are like a new species of forage grasses.
 One should give them real consideration when establishing new pastures and hay land.
-They are much more palatable and have the ability to be the hightest yielding forage grass of the temerate species.
+They are much more palatable and have the ability to be the highest yielding forage grass of the temperate species.

 Brutus Tall Fescue is out of the newest generation of forage fescue.
 Brutus was selected for large, long leaves.
 Consequently, it is very palatable to livestock.
 It is a very high yielding forage with excellent protein levels and low endophyte levels.
 Young grazing animals adapt quickly to Brutus.
 Notice in the pictures below, comparing Brutus regrowth to K-31 in dry conditions.
 Additional information on Brutus here.